-Thorlabs' Ø1/2" and Ø1" Zinc Selenide (ZnSe) Plano-Convex Lenses are available with a broadband AR coating optimized for the 7 μm to 12 μm spectral range deposited on both surfaces.
-This coating greatly reduces the high surface reflectance of the substrate, yielding an average transmission in excess of 97% over the entire AR coating range.
+Thorlabs' Ø1/2" and Ø1" Zinc Selenide (ZnSe) positive meniscus lenses are available with a broadband AR coating optimized for the 8 μm to 12 μm spectral range deposited on both surfaces.
+This coating greatly reduces the high surface reflectivity of the substrate, yielding an average transmission in excess of 97% over the entire AR coating range.
 See the Graphs tab for detailed information.
+ZnSe lenses are particularly well suited for use with high-power CO2 lasers.